When speaking with parents, I consistently hear concerns like this:

 - “What do you mean by…?”

 If you’re dealing with a student who is failing tests because they don’t show work (but do know the answers), realize that showing work is a separate skill that needs its own instruction and practice.
-And sometimes the brightest kid needs small group instruction for a skill the rest of the class already gets.
+Remember that sometimes the brightest kid needs small group instruction for a skill the rest of the class already gets.

 Photo by Centermez